Jenss-Bayley Latent Change Score Model with Individual Ratio of Growth Acceleration in the Framework of Individual Measurement Occasions: Introduction

-However, this approximation may not be applicable in situations where no evidence to support an infinitesimal change in growth rates and/or rescaling the time to smaller units would complicate the model specification.
-To address this challenge, we propose to utilize the instantaneous growth rate at the mid-point of the time interval ($t_{j-1}$, $t_{j}$) to approximate the average growth rate in that interval.
-For example, for the latent change score from $t=3$ to $t=4$ in Figure \ref{fig:new}, we employ the instantaneous growth rate at $t=3.5$ to approximate the average growth rate; accordingly, the approximated latent change score is the area in the rectangular with solid lines as shown in Figure \ref{fig:new}.
+However, this approximation may not be applicable for situations with no evidence supporting an infinitesimal change in the growth rate.
+In addition, as demonstrated in \citet[Chapter~18]{Grimm2016growth}, where the rescaled time unit is one month, it is feasible to adjust these time intervals to be equal.
+However, rescaling the intervals to smaller units would complicate the model specification.
+To address these challenges, we propose to utilize the instantaneous rate-of-change at the mid-point of the time interval ($t_{j-1}$, $t_{j}$) to approximate the average growth rate in that interval.
+For example, for the latent change score from $t=3$ to $t=4$ in Figure \ref{fig:new}, we use the instantaneous growth rate at $t=3.5$ to approximate the average growth rate; therefore, the approximated latent change score is the area in the solid box in Figure \ref{fig:new}.

-Another challenge in longitudinal analyses is individual measurement occasions, which can occur when time is measured precisely or responses are self-initiated.
-Earlier studies have proposed multiple approaches to address this challenge for different longitudinal models, such as cross-lagged panel models \citep{Voelkle2012ITP}, state-space models \citep{Oud2000ITP}, and growth curve models \citep{Preacher2015repara, Sterba2014individually, Liu2019BLSGM, Liu2021PBLSGM}.
-In the LCSM framework, \citet{Grimm2018Individually} proposed to specify the latent true scores at individual measurement occasions to obtain the latent change scores for each individual.
-In this article, we propose an alternative method to address the challenge of individual measurement occasions in the LCSM framework by extending the `definition variables' approach proposed by \citet{Mehta2000people, Mehta2005people}, which has been widely employed in the latent growth curve modeling framework \citep{Preacher2015repara, Sterba2014individually, Liu2019BLSGM, Liu2021PBLSGM}.
-Specifically, we define the individual time intervals between two consecutive measurement occasions as individual-specific values (i.e., definition variables) to address the above two challenges.
+Another challenge of longitudinal data analysis is the problem of unstructured measurement occasions, which occurs when time is measured precisely or responses are self-initiated.
+Earlier studies have demonstrated multiple approaches to address this challenge for different longitudinal models, such as cross-lagged panel model \citep{Voelkle2012ITP}, state-space model \citep{Oud2000ITP}, and growth curve model \citep{Preacher2015repara, Sterba2014individually, Liu2019BLSGM, Liu2021PBLSGM}.
+In the LCSM framework, \citet{Grimm2018Individually} proposed to specify a latent true score at an individual measurement occasion to obtain the score of each individual.
+In this article, we propose an alternative method to address the challenge of individual measurement occasions in the LCSM framework by extending the `definition variable' method proposed by \citet{Mehta2000people, Mehta2005people}, where the `definition variable' is an observed variable that adjusts model coefficients to individual-specific values.
+This method has been widely used in the LGCM framework \citep{Preacher2015repara, Sterba2014individually, Liu2019BLSGM, Liu2021PBLSGM}.
+In LCSMs, we can define the individual time intervals between two consecutive measurement occasions as the definition variables.